AresMUSH/aresmush.com/tutorials/config/login.md

 ### random_guest_selection

 By default, guests are assigned in alphabetical order, so Guest-1 logs on first, then Guest-2, etc. Changing this setting to 'true' causes them to be assigned in random order.
 You might want this if you change your guest names to something else, like "Blue-Guest", "Red-Guest", etc.

+### boot_timeout_seconds

+Controls how long someone is in timeout after being booted.
+This is meant as a short deterrent to discourage trolls, and is not meant as a long-term penalty.
+Remember that in the default configuration, all approved players are allowed to boot (to protect each other from disruptive guests/newbies), so you probably don't want to make it more than a few minutes.